People Tell The Time They Got Revenge By Following The Rules

 I understand this and always wash dirty wheels so they can be balanced properly, and will wash whichever wheels I’m told to as well.
 I dislike having to wash the wheels as if it’s done often enough, water simply ends up everywhere, in my shoes, on the bay floor making it slippery with mud, on the tire machines; it’s just a mess and isn’t necessary on all, but the dirtiest and nices wheels.

+The problem is sometimes Bossman will randomly decide a wheel should have been washed after the fact or that it was not thoroughly cleaned.
 He will come from the front office into the shop nitpicking all the work and making sure it is all up to his standards.
 Earlier this week after being chewed out for not washing a rusty wheel with no visible dirt on it, I decided I would just wash every single wheel that came through the shop.

-This would not only add about 5 minutes to the job that should be done in 20 thus affecting our output, it was also unnecessary probably 90% of the time.
+So all week this week I took extra time and care making sure every single vehicle I touched had not a single speck of dirt or dust on them when they left.
 By the end of every day, my boots would be soaked and I would be behind my expected output and would have to work an extra hour of overtime to finish my work.

 I had been waiting for Bossman to notice and tell me to just go back to washing the wheels I was told as I was costing him extra time and funds on every vehicle, and he is notoriously cheap.
 Yesterday as I was leaving work for the weekend, the bossman pulled me aside and told me he had noticed what I was doing and asked why I thought it was necessary to wash every wheel as it was slowing us down and causing me to work more hours.

 I said something about wanting to do a high-quality job and not wanting to have to pull vehicles back in if we didn’t do a good job in the first place.

 I was expecting him to be relatively mad at me and tell me to knock it off, but instead, he absolutely loved my extra dedication to the job and his expectations.
 He told me to keep up the great work next week, so I guess I’ll be getting some waterproof work boots with my extra wages.”